pds-bracu/connect-automated-course-entry/README.md

 ---

-## 📋 Auto-Generate Script Variables with Google Sheet
+## 📋 Get the Script Variables (lines 12 to 31)

-To avoid manually editing the top variables every time (lines 7–25 of the script), use the following Google Sheet template:
+To avoid manually editing the script variables every time (lines 12–25 of the script), use the following Google Sheet template:

 📄 [Google Sheet Template for Script Variables](https://docs.google.com/spreadsheets/d/1wSfk7hZBF89dioSPjiclteF5tXy8ORsyPwsG9ldhdhU/edit?usp=sharing)

 ### ✨ How to Use:
 1. Enter your course details in the sheet.
-2. The sheet will **auto-generate the formatted script lines** in cell `Z2`.
+2. The sheet will **auto-generate the formatted script lines** in cell `AB2`, row 2 of the last column.
-3. Simply **copy the cell Z2** and **paste to overwrite lines 7 to 25** in the script.
+3. Simply **copy the cell `AB2`** and **paste to overwrite lines 12 to 31** in the script.
+4. Remove the double-quation marks at the start of line 12 and end of line 31.
-4. Edit course, degree, and semester information on line `28-30` if necessary.
+5. Edit course, degree, and semester information on line `7-9` as you need.
-5. Run the [script](main.js) using browser's developer interface (described below).
+6. Run the [script](main.js) using browser's developer interface (described below).

 ---